VeritasSoftware/WebsiteAIAssistant/Docs/README.md

 services.AddSingleton<IWebsiteAIAssistantCreateModelService, WebsiteAIAssistantCreateModelService>();
 ```

+### WebsiteAIAssistantService

 Below is the class diagram of the `WebsiteAIAssistantService` service.

 ![WebsiteAIAssistant Service](/Docs/WebsiteAIAssistantService.png)

-This service (& the `WebsiteAIAssistantSettings`) can be wired up for dependency injection as `Singleton`,

-and can be used to load the model and make predictions.
+The `WebsiteAIAssistantService` service can be used to load the model and make predictions.

-If you do not explicitly load the model, the service will automatically load the model (from the specified path in the Settings) when the first prediction is made.
+**Note:-** If you do not explicitly load the model, the service will automatically load the model (from the specified path in the Settings) when the first prediction is made.

+**Note:-** The `WebsiteAIAssistantService` service uses the `PredictionEnginePool` to manage the prediction engine instances,

+which allows for better performance and scalability by reusing the prediction engine instances across multiple predictions.

+It is also thread-safe, so it can be used in a multi-threaded environment without any issues.

+The `WebsiteAIAssistantService` service & the `WebsiteAIAssistantSettings` have to be wired up for dependency injection as shown below.

 ```csharp
 var settings = new WebsiteAIAssistantSettings